jorr-it/jx8p-controller/README.md

 # JX8P controllers

-Behringer BCR2000 or Novation SL Mk II as a MIDI controller for your Roland JX-8P.
+Behringer BCR2000 or Novation SL Mk II as a MIDI controller for your Roland JX-8P synthesizer.

 ## BCR2000 - How to